Searching for your Amsterdam museum fix? Welcome to the Amsterdam Tulip Museum!

 I used to think that Ottawa held the prize for being utterly tulip obsessed.
 Our Tulip Festival is an annual rite of passage to celebrate our survival through winter and the long anticipated arrival of spring.
 But our tulip obsession is downright subdued compared to what you'll find in Amsterdam!
 I had long known that tulips were the national symbol of The Netherlands but nothing could prepare me for just how tulip-mad people are in Amsterdam.
+If you're looking for a unique, one of a kind Amsterdam museum, you're going to love the Amsterdam Tulip Museum.

 Join me for a no-shame, no-judgement, cheese-aholic's tour of Norfolk County.